josh-u-a/josh-u-a.github.io/index.markdown

 layout: home
 ---

 Welcome to my weird little world.
-Oh, it's not any weirdo than yours, just a different weird.
+Oh, it's not any weirder than yours, just a different weird.
 I am also using this site as a tool for learning how to use a site.
 I will talk about a lot of things, but some of my main interests are:
 - Physics